DigitalRoadi3s/netstat_data_collection/README.md

-# dc_netstat
+# netstat_dc

-Data Collection NetStat script
+NetStat Data Collection script

 A simple utility that will create 2 files based on netstat output.